mdyao/HDR-BiTNet/README.md

 *Corresponding Author, University of Science and Technology of China (USTC)

-:rocket: This is the official repository of HDR-BiTNet (TMM 2023). :star:
+:rocket: This is the official repository of HDR-BiTNet (TMM 2023).

 **HDR-BiTNet aims at addressing the practical translation between UHD-HDR and HD-SDR videos.**